I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 What is the best realistic avatar AI?

 The best avatar AI depends on your use case.
 For photorealistic human avatars, HeyGen and D-ID lead the market.
-For real-time 2D animated characters with sub-500ms latency, MascotBot is the only SDK offering 120fps Rive-powered lip sync.
+For real-time 2D animated characters with sub-500ms latency, Mascotbot is the only SDK offering 120fps Rive-powered lip sync.
 For enterprise video generation, Synthesia dominates.
 Choose based on latency requirements, character style, and budget.

 What are real-time avatar applications?